chisholm/dioptra/examples/tensorflow-backdoor-poisoning/README.md

 # Tensorflow Backdoor Poisoning Demos

-> ⚠️ **IMPORTANT!**
->
-> This README is out of date and will be updated in the near future.
->
-> There is a new setup tool that all users should use to configure and run Dioptra, please see the new sections [Building the containers](https://pages.nist.gov/dioptra/getting-started/building-the-containers.html) and [Running Dioptra](https://pages.nist.gov/dioptra/getting-started/running-dioptra.html) that have been added to the documentation.

 This demo provides three different versions of a backdoor poisoning attack with image preprocessing defense.
 The three available ipython demos explore the following poisoning attacks: